How do you win customers?

 A wise person once said that chickens make a huge fuss every time they lay an egg.
 Ostriches, on the other hand, do without this show.
 As a result, the whole world eats chicken eggs.

-What sounds funny at first glance (it is), holds a deep truth: How is someone supposed to buy your products or services if he / she doesn't know you exist?
-A few suggestions:
+What sounds funny at first glance (well, it is) carries a deep truth: How is someone supposed to buy your products or services if he/she doesn't know you exist?
+A few suggestions in this regard: